edamame-course/2015-tutorials/for_review/QIIME_tutorial_part_1.md

 ![img4](https://github.com/edamame-course/docs/raw/gh-pages/img/QIIMETutorial1_IMG/IMG_04.jpg)

 ###Understanding the QIIME mapping file

 QIIME requires a [mapping file](http://qiime.org/documentation/file_formats.html) for most analyses.
 This file is important because it links the sample IDs with their metadata (and, with their primers/barcodes if using QIIME for quality-control).

 Let's spend few moments getting to know the mapping file.
-Navigate to the MappingFiles subdirectory in the 16S directory.
+Navigate to the MappingFiles subdirectory in the EDAMAME_16S directory.

 ```
-more Centralia_full_map_corrected.txt
+more Centralia_Full_Map.txt
 ```

 ![img5](../img/mapping_file2.jpg)